MPAS-Dev/compass/docs/users_guide/ocean/suites.rst

     ocean/global_ocean/ECwISC30to60/mesh
     ocean/global_ocean/ECwISC30to60/PHC/init
     ocean/global_ocean/ECwISC30to60/PHC/performance_test
-    ocean/global_ocean/ECwISC30to60/PHC/spinup
+    ocean/global_ocean/ECwISC30to60/PHC/dynamic_adjustment
     ocean/global_ocean/ECwISC30to60/PHC/files_for_e3sm
-    ocean/global_ocean/ECwISC30to60/EN4_1900/init
-    ocean/global_ocean/ECwISC30to60/EN4_1900/performance_test
-    ocean/global_ocean/ECwISC30to60/EN4_1900/spinup
-    ocean/global_ocean/ECwISC30to60/EN4_1900/files_for_e3sm

-Similarly to the previous two suites, this suite is included for convenience so all the tests needed to spin up an initial condition for E3SM on the ECwISC30to60 mesh can be run with a single command.
+Similarly to the previous 3 suites, this suite is included for convenience so all the tests needed to spin up an initial condition for E3SM on the ECwISC30to60 mesh can be run with a single command.
+A short performance test is also included.